swimmingkiim/messenger/packages/messenger/README.md

 ## Notices
 - This UI implementation version of [Chateo UI Kit - Messenger App](https://www.figma.com/community/file/980835105690634391) design.
 There's a bit different parts though.(no custom keyboard UI, no file, audio chat UI) This version is under MIT license.
 Feel free to use :)
 - Since it's a UI implementation version, there're no working features.
 - I'll be working on full featured version with firebase.
-It'll be a paid version.

 ## Screenshots
 ### Walkthrough